 2. Post Office Monthly Income Scheme (POMIS)

 The post office monthly income scheme is a government-sponsored scheme.
 As the name suggests it is offered and regulated by the Department of Post (DoP), Indian Post.
 The DOP, India Post reviews the interest rate every quarter.
 The interest rate depends on the returns yielded by the Government Bonds of the same tenure.
-POMIS interest rate is for the current financial quarter.
+POMIS interest rate is 7.40% p.a. for the current financial quarter.
 The monthly income is in the form of payout of the interest earned on the deposit.
 This scheme is better suitable for a low-risk tolerant (conservative) investor.
 Since the Government of India regulates the scheme the interest rate is guaranteed with a negligible scope of credit risk.

 The following are the features of the post office monthly income scheme: